 Based on the latest research and practical evidence, it’s no wonder these medications have caused so many problems.
 First, they don’t work because the entire premise for using them is false.
 And second, no one, not even the drug manufacturers themselves, know what they are doing in the brain.

 Treating a real problem with the wrong solution isn’t our idea of a solution.
-This is why medication for anxiety disorder has had such a failed reputation.
-It doesn’t work because there is no problem that the drugs are supposed to ‘correct.’

-The combination of good self-help information and working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to address anxiety and its many symptoms.
-Until the core causes of anxiety are addressed - we call these core causes the underlying factors of anxiety - a struggle with anxiety unwellness can return again and again.
-Dealing with the underlying factors of anxiety is the best way to address problematic anxiety.
+The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
+Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
+Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.

 Return to Anxiety Myths.